ProBatou/Radarr-Sonarr-Maintenance-Script/README.md

 - `RADARR_KEY`: The API key to access Radarr.
 - `SONARR`: The URL of the Sonarr API.
 - `SONARR_KEY`: The API key to access Sonarr.
-- `OVERSEERR`: The URL of the Overseer web interface.
-- `OVERSEERR_KEY`: The API key to access Overseer.

 ## Usage